The History of 40 Percent Silver Coins

-Some of the most beloved coins ever issued by the United States Mint were produced between 1965 and 1970, bearing the profile of President John F. Kennedy.
-These 40% Silver half dollars are extremely collectible and highly sought by those who both collect coins and invest in Silver.
-Additionally, the 40% Silver Eisenhower Dollar is another widely recognized and collected coin.
+Some of the most beloved 40 percent silver coins ever issued by the United States Mint were produced between 1965 and 1970, bearing the profile of President John F. Kennedy.
+These 40 percent silver half dollars are extremely collectible and highly sought by those who collect coins and invest in silver.
+Additionally, the 40 percent Silver Eisenhower Dollar is another widely recognized and collected coin.

 Silver’s Changing Historical Role in U.S. Currency

-By 1965, Congress decided that Silver must be phased out of U.S. currency.
-Quarters and dimes would contain no Silver, but half dollars would still be composed of a 40% Silver alloy.
-However, because of a second problematic Silver shortage, these 40% Silver half dollars were produced for a very limited time.
+By 1965, Congress decided that silver must be phased out of U.S. currency.
+Quarters and dimes would contain no silver, but half dollars would still be composed of a 40% silver alloy.
+However, because of a second problematic silver shortage, these 40% silver half dollars were produced for a limited time.

 The Kennedy Half Dollar

-The Treasury decided in 1969 that the only appropriate course of action would be to completely eliminate Silver from U.S. currency.
-Anticipating this change, the Mint struck a few 40% Silver coins in 1970.
-The Kennedy Half Dollars were struck in the same copper and nickel alloy as other Silver-colored coinage starting in 1971.
-This was in an effort to end the collector hoarding that had strangled the Kennedy Half Dollar and driven up minting costs.
+The Treasury decided in 1969 that the only appropriate course of action would be to eliminate silver from U.S. currency.
+Anticipating this change, the Mint struck a few 40% silver coins in 1970.
+The Kennedy Half Dollars were struck in the same copper and nickel alloy as other silver-colored coinage starting in 1971.
+This was to end the collector hoarding that strangled the Kennedy Half Dollar and driven up minting costs.

 The Eisenhower 40% Silver Dollar Coin

-The new 40% Silver dollar coins depicted Pres.
-Eisenhower on the obverse and an eagle landing on the moon to honor the Apollo 11 1969 moon landing.
+The new 40% silver dollar coins depicted President Eisenhower on the obverse and an eagle landing on the moon to honor the Apollo 11 1969 moon landing.
 Both designs were created by one of the U.S. Mint’s chief engravers, Frank Gasparro.
-Although the coins were never circulated, the proof and uncirculated Silver coins were sought after by collectors.
+Although the coins were never circulated, the proof and uncirculated silver coins were sought after by collectors.

 To commemorate the United States bicentennial in 1976, Type I and Type II bicentennial designs were struck in 1975 and 1976.
 This new reverse featured Gasparro’s depiction of the Liberty Bell in the foreground and the moon in the background.

-While these coins were widely popular among collectors and numismatists, it was not favored by the general public because it was too large.
+While these coins were widely popular among collectors and numismatists, they were not favored by the general public because they were too large.
 The Eisenhower dollar was still not being circulated and was proving to be a drain on resources.
 After several attempts to keep the Eisenhower dollar, and variations of it, around, the lack of public interest in using the dollar coin eventually killed production in 1980.

-The Susan B. Anthony 40% Silver Dollar Coin
+The Susan B. Anthoney 40% Silver Dollar Coin

 Despite the coin’s relative failure as a properly circulated piece of money, the 40% Silver Kennedy Half Dollar remains a beloved and coveted collector’s item to this day.